|

 possibles pour le marché du travail au Québec suite à la crise

-de la Covid-19, with Markus
+de la Covid-19, with Fabian

-Lange, prepared for the Québec Ministry of Finance,
+Poschke, prepared for the Québec Ministry of Finance,

 September 2020 (in French).
 PDF.